 The vision of the British Columbia Municipal Safety Association is to be the health and safety resource of choice.

-The central purpose of the BC Municipal Safety Association is to improve worker health and safety through the sharing of knowledge and resources within local government.
+The purpose of the BC Municipal Safety Association is to improve worker health and safety and enhance safety culture through the sharing of knowledge and resources.

 The principles governing BCMSA’s actions include the following: